 Preserve details in highlights and shadows, creating pictures with natural contrast.
-For more information, see "Active D-Lighting" ( will be displayed and pictures cannot be taken (if the camera is turned off before processing is complete, the picture will be saved but noise reduction will not be performed).
+For more information, see "Active D-Lighting" (CP 133).

 Long Exposure NR

 If On is selected, photographs taken at shutter speeds slower than 1 s will be processed to reduce noise (bright spots or fog).
 The time required for processing roughly doubles; during processing, the message "Performing noise reduction"